rune-rs/rune/book/src/template_strings.md

 If you've been paying attention on previous sections you might have seen odd looking strings like `` `Hello {name}` ``.
-These are called *template strings*, and allow use to conveniently build strings using variables from the environment.
+These are called *template strings*, and allow you to conveniently build strings using variables from the environment.

 ```rune